Your COVID-19 questions, answered Live

 Why aren’t day cares closing?
 Parents are feeling safe sending their kids, because they haven’t closed.
 Are they? — Tonya

-Gov. Tim Walz has ordered schools to close for in-person sessions until early May to slow the spread of the virus, but state officials urged child care centers to remain open to help essential workers go about their regular jobs.
+Gov. Tim Walz has ordered schools to close for in-person sessions for the rest of the academic year to slow the spread of the virus, but state officials urged child care centers to remain open to help essential workers go about their regular jobs.

 Some early childhood educators made the decision to close their centers anyway.
 Still, many remain open, which is a decision that’s been tough for some day care staff and parents worried about the risk of infection or spreading COVID-19.

 Whether to keep day cares open or order them to close is a lose-lose situation: Close child care centers and you leave families that can’t telecommute unable to find care for their young ones.
 Stay open and risk spreading the disease further.
-Read the full report by MPR News reporter Riham Feshir.
+Read related reports by Riham Feshir here and here.

 I am 65 years old.
 Can I visit my grandchildren at their house or mine? — Patricia